 Revenue from the public

-The importance of revenue from the public
+The Importance of Revenue from the Public

 What can the public pay for?

-- Admission tickets to your show or performance.
+- Tickets for your show or performance.

 - Selling CDs or downloading songs.